deadcodes/me.deadcod.es/docs/Scripts/deaddigger/index.md

 --#region User Inputs
 -- highlight-next-line
-local cartName = "Material storage container"               -- name of the object to deposit materials
+local cartName = "Materials cart"               -- name of the object to deposit materials

 --highlight-start
 --https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes
-local soilboxKeybind = 0x6D                                 -- keybind of the soilbox on actionbar local soilKeybind = 0x6B                                    -- keybind of the soil on actionbar local soilboxCapacity = 100                                 -- capacity of the soilbox.
+local soilboxKeybind = 0x6D                                 -- keybind of the soilbox on actionbar local soilKeybind = 0xBB                                    -- keybind of the soil on actionbar local soilboxCapacity = 50                                 -- capacity of the soilbox.
 Increase can be purchased --highlight-end
 --#endregion